 Employee Attraction and Retention

-- Review of employee benefits that attract both men and women
+- Access to an employee benefits and wellbeing portal that attracts both men and women

 We confirm that Husp Limited’s gender pay gap calculations are accurate and meet the requirements of the regulations.